Hiyori-API/checker_mal/README.md

 <https://sean.fish/mal_unapproved/api/manga>

+You can also limit how many are returned, if you just want the top <https://sean.fish/mal_unapproved/api/anime?limit=50>

 ---

 This can be run with `mix run --no-halt` or `mix phx.server`; I'd recommend using the [`./production_server`](./production_server) script to make sure secrets are set properly, see [`config/prod.secret.exs`](./config/prod.secret.exs) for the required environment variables.